Guild Wars 2 Ranger Guide, Build - Nature Is Your Ally!

 Druid Boon Support Healer

 This build is mostly used for endgame content like difficult dungeons, fractals, and even raids.
 We decided to break it down in order to highlight how a single elite specialization can provide a possibility of entirely different playstyle to an existing profession.
-This setup is so meta-defining that other Ranger builds are a realy rare sight in the endgame content, since there's simply no other way to bring that level of value to your group with this class.
+This setup is so meta-defining that other Ranger builds are a really rare sight in the endgame content since there's simply no other way to bring that level of value to your group with this class.

 Druids currently are one of the best healers in the whole game.
 They take advantage of the spells provided to them with the Celestial Avatar and extra utility from Nature Magic specialization.
 Traits from both of these trees enhance your healing, boons, Spirits, and Glyphs which makes this setup a supportive powerhouse.
-The second core spec is not set in stone, but Skirmishing is a viable option, due to Spotter trait and the critical chance bonus it provides to your allies.
+The second core spec is not set in stone, but Skirmishing is a viable option, due to the Spotter trait and the critical chance bonus it provides to your allies.

 You should have a warhorn in the off-hand in one of your weapon sets.
 You can match it with basically any weapon.
 Your second set should be staff.
 Of course, the weapon skills are not that important, since you want to remain in the Celestial Form for as long as possible.
 If you play it our perfectly, this is one of the most effective supports in the game.
 It's possible to keep many permanent boons on your teammates and greatly amplify their damage output.
 Druid can easily work as the main healer in every dungeon, fractal and probably every raid boss.
 Some of the bosses might be more difficult though.
 Make sure to practice in some of the easier areas first, you're going to need some experience to really master the supportive playstyle of the Druid.

 As we mentioned before, transformation requires Astral Force that is collected mostly by healing or dealing damage.
-A great trick to increase your Celestial Avatar uptime is smart usage of Seed of Life.
+A great trick to increase your Celestial Avatar uptime is the smart usage of Seed of Life.
 It provides powerful, delayed healing.
 You can cast it on allies, transform to your regular form and when seeds pop, you get tons of Astral Power to ascend again.
 Pulling it off flawlessly is necessary to succeed in some of the most difficult GW2 content.
 You don't have to focus that much on DPS, but in the easier fights, when your heals are not that important, you can use the free time and resources to accelerate your team's clear speed a bit.

 This build contains traits that empower traps, Glyphs, and Nature Spirits, so all the non-weapon skills belong to one of those categories.
-Choice of nature rituals is situational.
+The choice of nature rituals is situational.
 In general Frost Spirit and Storm Spirit are great boosts to your team’s direct damage.
 You can take Sun Spirit for extra burning damage or Stone Spirit if you need some more defense.
 Spirit of Nature is a great elite skill for longer, stationary fights.

-In this case we'll talk a bit about the runes.
+In this case, we'll talk a bit about the runes.
 Superior Rune of the Monk, Superior Sigil of Water and Superior Sigil of Transference are all strongly recommended for this build.
 You probably shouldn't run it with any other rune and sigil setup.

 Soulbeast Condi Trapper

 Trapper is an interesting playstyle available to the Ranger class.
 You can set up traps and lead enemies straight into them, to later finish them off with your short bow.
 It deals a lot of AoE condition damage with bleeding, burning, and poison.
-This variant has a great addition of Beastmode.
+This variant has a great addition to Beastmode.
 You can enter it when you’re facing more durable foes to finish them off.

 Most of the traits in this build provide extra condition damage or duration.
 Additionally, you get a piercing effect for your shortbow with Light on Your Feet and extra sustain from Taste for danger and Predator’s Cunning.
 Furthermore, the Soulbreaker tree empowers your stances.
 This build is mostly used in the open world, but you can adjust it to a not bad condition DPS for dungeons and fractal runs.